shreyanshk/boottorrent/docs/faq.rst

 -----------------------------------------------------------------------

 Your network administrator will have to manually set the DHCP server to point to BootTorrent server.
 Please discuss with your network administrator on what can be done.
+.. (atrent) maybe some hint on how to do it would be useful

 I have exotic hardware and BootTorrent doesn't include it's software.
 What can I do to make it work?
 ----------------------------------------------------------------------------------------------------